New campaign encourages Edmontonians to report hate crimes

 “See hate.
 Report hate.”

-That straightforward message is part of a city-wide advertisement campaign that will appear on certain transit vehicles beginning Wednesday in Edmonton.
+That straightforward message is part of a city-wide advertisement campaign that will appear on buses and in LRT stations beginning Wednesday in Edmonton.

-The ads will include the phone number for Crime Stoppers, the not-for-profit organization that receives anonymous tips.
+The ads will include a QR code and the phone number for Crime Stoppers, the not-for-profit organization that receives anonymous tips.

 Crimes or suspicious behavior can be reported to Crime Stoppers at 1-800-222-TIPS or online at www.p3tips.com/250.
 In an emergency, including crimes in progress, people should always call 911.